Kremen v. Cohen: District court proceedings

 The case was first heard at the District Court for the Northern District of California.
 Kremen contended that Cohen and Network Solutions had violated several provisions of contract law, including breach of contract, breach of fiduciary duty, negligent misrepresentation, and conspiracy to convert ownership of property.
 Network Solutions requested summary judgment, claiming that it had been deceived by Cohen and had no responsibility to Kremen.

 The district court determined that Network Solutions had not committed fraud because as the provider of a basic service to register domain names upon request, there had been no actual contract when Kremen originally registered sex.com.
 This also absolved Network Solutions from fiduciary responsibility toward Kremen.
 On the matter of conspiracy to convert the ownership of property, the district court noted that, at the time, there was no settled law on whether a domain name was an item of intangible property that could be stolen.
 That question was rendered moot by this interpretation.
 Finally, as a party that was allegedly deceived by Cohen's fraudulent actions, Network Solutions had not committed negligent misrepresentation itself.
 Thus, the company's request for summary judgment was granted and it was absolved from direct responsibility for the fraud committed against Kremen.

-In a separate proceeding, the district court ruled that Cohen had committed fraud, and rendered his ownership of sex.com to be null and void because he had acquired the domain name via a fraudulent letter to Network Solutions.
+In a separate proceeding, the district court ruled that Cohen had committed fraud, and rendered his ownership of sex.com to be void because he had acquired the domain name via a fraudulent letter to Network Solutions.
 Based on calculations of revenues that Kremen could have made if he had developed his own website called sex.com, he was awarded $40 million in compensatory damages and another $25 million in punitive damages.

 Cohen appealed the district court ruling in which he was ordered to pay damages to Kremen, but his request was rejected by the Ninth Circuit in 2003 and he was again ordered to pay Kremen the grand total of $65 million.
 Meanwhile Kremen, despite winning a substantial monetary award against Cohen, appealed the district court ruling in which Network Solutions was absolved of liability.

 Circuit court opinion

 The Ninth Circuit Court of Appeals reviewed the lower court's decision in favor of Network Solutions.
 The circuit court upheld most of the judgment, except on the matter of conversion of ownership of the domain name.
 Whereas the lower court had concluded that the law of domain names as intangible property was unsettled and this justified dismissing the complaint against Network Solutions, the circuit court held that a solution could be found in the common law of contracts.
 Under this interpretation, Network Solutions had violated contract law by giving away Kremen's property without due diligence and carelessly accepting Cohen's fraudulent representations.
-This matter was then remanded to the district court to determine if Network Solutions should pay monetary damages to Kremen; this matter was eventually settled out of court.
+This matter was then remanded to the district court to determine if Network Solutions should pay monetary damages to Kremen.
+This dispute was eventually settled out of court.